Oleggio/five-nines-arch-katas/README.md

 ## 📌 Overview

 This repository documents the end-to-end architecture thinking process for the given 2025 kata scenario prepared by **team**.
 It focuses on:
-- Clear articulation of **requirements**
+- Clear articulation of business problems and **requirements**
-- Well-structured **design decisions**
+- Well-structured **solution design decisions**
 - Concise and visual **high-level design**

 The aim is to provide **transparency, traceability, and clarity** for reviewers and collaborators.